Ricardo González (racing driver): 2001

 In 2001, González took part in the Formula Chrysler Euroseries as teammate to his older brother Roberto at Swiss team Alpie Motorsport.
 Ricardo finished the season fourth as Roberto was runner-up.
-In 2003 he raced in the World Series by Nissan.
+In 2003, he raced in the World Series by Nissan.

 2010

-In 2010 he returned from a seven-year break from racing to contest the American Le Mans Series.
+In 2010, González returned from a seven-year break from racing to contest the American Le Mans Series.
 After starting four races in the GTC class, he and teammate Luis Díaz switched to the LMPC class for the final four rounds of the season.

 2011

-In 2011 season González drove for Core Autosport team in the American Le Mans Series LMPC class with his co-driver Gunnar Jeannette, they got the victory in two races, GP of Long Beach and GP of Mosport, with 156 points they won the American Le Mans Series season.
+In the 2011 season, González drove for Core Autosport team in the American Le Mans Series LMPC class with his co-driver Gunnar Jeannette, they got the victory in two races, GP of Long Beach and GP of Mosport, and with 156 points, they won the American Le Mans Series season.

 2012

-In 2012 he is racing in the FIA World Endurance Championship for Greaves Motorsport alongside Elton Julian and Christian Zugel.
+In 2012 González raced in the FIA World Endurance Championship for Greaves Motorsport alongside Elton Julian and Christian Zugel.

-In 24 Hours of Le Mans González and his co-drivers Julian and Zugel from Greaves Motorsport Zytek Z11SN-Nissan team, got 5th place in the LMP2 class (twelfth overall).
+In the 24 Hours of Le Mans, González and his co-drivers Julian and Zugel from Greaves Motorsport Zytek Z11SN-Nissan team, got fifth place in the LMP2 class (twelfth overall).